-The Churches Care Program provides intensive training and support for Christian churches and church leaders to increase the Christian Faith Community's ability to support, assist, empower, and refer individuals and families in their congregations and communities who are in need.
+Intensive training for church, health and lay leaders to increase the Christian Faith Community's ability to effectively support, assist, empower, and refer individuals and families experiencing mental illnesses and addiction/substance use disorder (SUD).

 increasing the capacity of communities to respond to mental illnesses and addictions.